kstamand/modsyslogui/README.md

 ![ShellCheck](https://img.shields.io/badge/ShellCheck-passing-brightgreen)

-# modsyslogui - Customize routers "System Log" page with custom filtering capabilities
+# modsyslogui - Customize router's "System Log" page with custom filtering capabilities
 ## About:
 The default filtering capabilities on the System Log page of the router is limited to hardcoded text strings in a file called "logFilter.json".
 This script adds a capability to edit that file to your likings.

-This script also updates the System Log page of the Router UI to include dynamic filtering capabilities for:
+This script also updates the System Log page of the Router UI to include dynamic filtering capabilities to:
    - Include all log records, which is the default function, including exclusions noted in logFilter.json
    - Include only log records containing the string or strings of text you chose (separate each by a comma) Example - to include all Skynet and Diversion log records only, enter Skynet,Diversion (no spaces after comma)
    - Exlude all log records containing the string or strings of text you chose (separate each by a comma) Example - to exlcude all Skynet log records that where blocked, enter the string BLOCKED

-This script has been developed and tested on a RT-BE96U, running Asuswrt-Merlin 3006.102.6
+This script has been developed under Asuswrt-Merlin 3006.102.6 firmeware and tested on the following routers:
+- RT-BE96U
+- RT-AX88U Pro
+- GT-AX6000

 *This script DOES NOT equal or replace the functionality that the SCRIBE addon provides.<br>
 Instead, it is a simpler lightweight addon that only utilizes the native capabilities of the router.*